eddyerburgh/vue-test-utils-proposal/API.md

 ## shallow(Component, options)

-Render component 1 level deeep, stub child components so they can still be tested.
+Render component n level deeep, defaults to 1. stub child components so they can still be tested.

 #### options `Object`

 **attachToDocument** `Boolean` attach DOM to document.
 Default false

+**depth** - `Number` - number of levels to render

 **globals** - `Object` methods and properties to be added as globals